akirk/cll/README.md

 It will also keep the conversation history in a directory `chats/` unless you prefix your input with whitespace, in that case the message and its response won't be kept.

+I recommend using an alias in your shell to have it available anywhere in your command line: `alias cgt 'php ~/chatgpt/chat.php'`

 ### Usage

 ```